ws-rush/dialogflow-react/README.md

 ## Getting Started

-To start using React Dialog Manager in your project, follow these steps:
+To start using `dialogflow-react` in your project, follow these steps:

 ### 1. Create a Dialog Manager Instance